Soulghost/Dyamk/README.md

 ## DyamkInjector Project
 - go into the `DyamkInjector` dir and open the project with Xcode.
 - change the build Target to `BuildMe`
+- open the `Build Phase` tab for the target `BuildMe`, and modify the `[Dyamk] Trig Update` script's shell to your `Python3` location, you can use `which python` in the terminal to find the location, if you don't have python3, try [pyenv](https://github.com/pyenv/pyenv).
 - open `DyamkCodePlayground.m`, you can see the function `__dyamk_debug_code_goes_here`, your code to inject goes here.
 ```objc
 void __dyamk_debug_code_goes_here() {